 We all have done glue work.
-You talk to person A and ask for a specific field in their API’s response, then you go back to system B and write some code to do X, so system C can do Y that’s needed by feature Z.
+You talk to person A and ask for a specific field in their API’s contract, then you go back to system B and write some code to do X, so system C can do Y that’s needed by feature Z.

 You make arrangements and glue stuff together to make something happen.